jsandas/saltstack-nexus3/README.md

     Example:
         salt '*' saltutil.sync_all

 An alternative to copying these folders would be using gitfs specifying which branch/release to use.
 Documentation here: (https://docs.saltstack.com/en/latest/topics/tutorials/gitfs.html).
-Note, this has not been tested
+Note: this has not been tested.

 The files under the pillar and states folders under test-env can be used as examples for using these modules.